Yoga Terms

 • Heart Center: center of the chest

-• Mantra: a sound or phrase repeated to increase concentration
+• Mantra: a sound or phrase repeated to increase centeredness

-• Namaste: the light in me bows or honors the light in you
+• Namaste: the light in me bows or honors the light in you, a common greeting in India

-• Om: a mantra with many meanings considered the origin of sound, often described as the universal sound of consciousness
+• AUM: a mantra with many meanings considered the origin of sound, often described as the universal sound of consciousness, chanting AUM is a powerful method for connecting to mind-body-spirit as well as expanding beyond it

 • Savasana: corpse pose used as the final resting pose of class